-On a Saturday afternoon, two young Swedish friends joined me for a trip to the Montañeta of the monk.
+On a Saturday afternoon, two Swedish girls joined the Tenerife holiday home insider for a discovery tour at the park of the legendary monk.

-We caught a taxi from Panoramica Hotel Los Realejos to the Monasterio which takes about 10 minutes.
-We paid about EU 3,50 or EU 4,00.
+They caught a taxi from Panoramica Hotel Los Realejos to the Monasterio which takes about 10 minutes.
+They paid about EU 3,50 or EU 4,00.
 That was in 2005.

-The girls were spell bound, when we got off the cab.
-They had not expected such a beautiful place in Los Realejos.
+The girls were spell bound, when they got off the cab.
+They had not expected such a beautiful place.

-There was the so called most impressive Mesón Monasterio right at the start.
+There was the so called most impressive Mesón Monasterio with its wine cellar right at the start.

 It's all built in the true Colonial style of Tenerife with thick white-washed walls, much timber and rustic decor.